If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 House cats can run at a speed of 30 miles per hour.

-If you’ve been wondering why cats spend the vast majority of the day cat-napping, here’s a good explanation why.
+If you’ve been wondering why cats spend most of the day cat-napping, here’s a good explanation.

 The average domestic cat can run up to 30 miles per hour (46km/h) and does so quite often!